Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/README.md

 2. To use the SDK sign up at https://www.passio.ai/nutrition-ai.
 The SDK WILL NOT WORK without a valid SDK key.

-3. You will have to download the latest releases from the link below.
-The command "git clone" **WILL NOT** download the PassioNutritionAISDK.xcframework. <https://github.com/Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/releases>.
-Download the ```PassioSDKQuickStart.zip``` or the ```PassioSDKFullDemo.zip``` and copy the ```PassioNutritionAISDK.xcframework``` to your project.
-Make sure you have followed the directions in the README files.

 ## Minimum Requirements